 Coralogix allows you to integrate with any operation and alert management platform in order to get alerted in real-time and manage your Coralogix insights.

 There are predefined and custom integrations that can easily be configured.
-This tutorial will walk you through them, and show you how you can adjust our webhooks to be sent anywhere, anyway.
+This tutorial will walk you through them, and show you how you can adjust our webhooks to be sent anywhere.

-To define your webhook, Go to settings –> Integrations and click the ‘+’ sign on the right-hand side, choose WebHook and fill your destination URL.
-This will send alerts to your destination:
+To define a custom webhook, in the webhooks page, choose WebHooks and fill in your destination URL.
+This will send alerts to your destination of choice.

-You can also tag any JSON field in the alert webhook’s payload in order to customize alert outputs with your own Log content, just add your field name with ‘$’ sign as it’s prefix (e.g. “$my_JSON_field”)
+You can also tag any JSON field within the triggered alert’s log example in order to customize alert outputs with your own log content, just add your field name with ‘$’ sign as its prefix (e.g. “$my_JSON_field”)

 Here is a list of all available placeholders you may use and a description of each one.

 |$ALERT_ACTION||Alert action, whether it triggered or this is a resolve notification|